passkeydeveloper/passkeys.dev/content/en/docs/reference/terms/index.md

 A [Passkey Provider](#passkey-provider) that plugs in to the OS via platform APIs to store and manage a user's passkeys via the platform authenticator.

-> NOTE: Some passkey providers intercept WebAuthn requests in order to provide support for passkeys using browser extensions which may bypass browser and/or platform interfaces and features.
+> NOTE: Some passkey providers support passkeys via a browser extension that intercepts WebAuthn requests.
+Providers that bypass browser and/or platform interfaces and features in this manner typically offer a way for the intercepted request to be passed back to the browser and/or platform to handle as usual.

 ## User Presence (UP)